cshurt/cshurt.github.io/index.md

 ### Projects

-I have a few projects here on Github, and I hope to
+I have a few projects here on Github, and I hope to be starting a few more.